 Cryptocurrency is currently a hot topic in the news recently, thanks to the rise and popularity of Bitcoin.
 But how did Bitcoin get to this point?
 To understand this, you not only need to understand cryptocurrencies, but something called an initial coin offering (ICO).

 How Initial Coin Offerings (ICOs) Work

-Just like any business venture, a cryptocurrency needs to have funds raised in order for to the business to take off.
-However, raising these funds using banks or venture capitalists is usually a highly regulated and time consuming process.
+Just like any business venture, a cryptocurrency needs to have funds raised in order for the business to take off.
+However, raising these funds using banks or venture capitalists is usually a highly regulated and time-consuming process.
 In order to bypass this hassle, the startup creating the cryptocurrency instead gives a percentage of the currency to the initial backers in exchange for either traditional currency, Bitcoin, or some other cryptocurrency.
 Cryptocurrency is also referred to as, “Tokens.”
 Let’s look at how this process works:

 Step 1: Create A Plan

 Before a startup can solicit money from investors, it usually drafts a whitepaper stating the amount of money that the startup needs to raise, how much of the cryptocurrency will be kept by the startup’s founders, what type of legal tender the startup is accepting from investors, and how long the fundraising campaign will last.

 Step 2: Raise the Money in the Allotted Timeframe (Or Not)

 At this point, the startup tries to raise the money needed within the timeframe stated in the whitepaper.
 If it doesn’t, all the money that was raised is returned to investors, and the cryptocurrency ends its run.
 If the money needed is raised by the time stated, then the invested funds are used to complete the project.

 Examples of ICOs